MohamadAlsyouf/chatbox/README.md

 ## Features

 - Users can enter name and room number to get started
-- Users can share designated room number with other users
+- Users can join a shared chat room
 - Users can send and recieve realtime messages
 - Users can view the author and exact time of each message sent